zqrer/Blog/README.md

 # Blog

-This blog will record my life of PHD in AMSS.
+This blog will record my growthin the life of AMSS.